About the landline switch

 You will be contacted by your phone provider before your line is migrated.
 If you have not been contacted yet, you can call them to ask about your timeline.

 1. Find out what devices use your phone line.
-How to identify what you have.
+Walk round the house and trace every cable plugged into a wall phone socket or the back of the router.
+See how to identify what you have.

 4. Contact your provider if you have questions or concerns.
 What to say when you call.